Colorado schools' test scores show uneven landscape, lingering effects of pandemic

 • Westminster Public Schools students struggled to meet state standards, with fewer than 25% of students proficient in literacy and math.

-• Test scores for students at Cherry Creek Jefferson County school districts showed relative stability with incremental changes since 2019.
+• The numbers for students at Cherry Creek Jefferson County school districts showed relative stability with incremental changes since 2019.

-• Most schools scored higher in English with a few aberrations, including Ralston Elementary School in Jefferson County, where 83.5% of students met or exceeded expectations in math and 76.5% in English.
+• Most schools performed higher in English with a few aberrations, including Ralston Elementary School in Jefferson County, where 83.5% of students met or exceeded expectations in math and 76.5% in English.

-• And some schools showed extreme disparities in math and literacy scores.
+• And some schools showed extreme disparities in math and literacy results.
 For example, 54.7% of Denver Montessori Junior/Senior High School students were proficient in English and just 17.2% in math.

 While state testing is common (Nebraska is the only state without a mandate), an anti-test sentiment that resists “teaching to the test” has been simmering for the past decade.